realmagicgreen/magicgreen11ty/src/articles/2018-05-21-flax-is-a-superfood.md

 ---
-title: Flax is a superfood
+title: Flax is a Superfood
 subtitle: Nutritional powerhouses flax or linseed are packed with fiber, omega-3, vitamins, and antioxidants.
 description: "Flax seeds are nutritional powerhouses.
 They're absolutely packed with fiber, omega-3 fatty acids, B vitamins, antioxidants, and cancer-fighting lignans."
 date: 2018-05-20